 We're taught at a young age that chest pressure is the surest sign of a heart attack.
 That's why so many people end up at the doctor, having their heart checked for disease.
 But chest pressure is very often caused by anxiety, and unfortunately the more you worry about your heart health, the more likely you experience chest pressure that causes you to worry more.

 If you have severe anxiety, no doctor is going to be able to 100% convince you that you have a healthy heart.
-That's why you need to do more - you need to combat your anxiety with proven anxiety reduction strategies.
+Take our free 7 minute anxiety test to analyze your anxiety severity and see your anxiety score.